 This applies for any company with 20 or more employees.

 But be prepared to pay your full premiums, which includes whatever percentage your employer covered when you were still working.
 And on top of that, your insurer can tack on an extra 2% to cover its administrative fees — which can translate into hundreds of dollars a month.

 It’s not a cheap option, but it could be enough to tide you over until you get Medicare coverage.

 If you’re living that “freedom 55” lifestyle, but your spouse is still clocking in every day, you may be in luck.

 While it’s often more affordable for some couples to get their own insurance coverage through their direct employer, once you retire, you may want to consider getting onto your spouse’s plan.

 That usually shouldn’t be an issue to set up.
-Last year, 95% of employers offering health benefits extended their coverage to an employee’s spouse, according to the Kaiser Family Foundation.
+In 2020, 95% of employers offering health benefits extended their coverage to an employee’s spouse, according to the Kaiser Family Foundation.

 You may end up paying a higher premium — but it will be more affordable than having no health coverage at all when you need it.